Skip to main content

 Biography

 I’m a historian of the medieval Middle East, in particular Egypt between the tenth and sixteenth centuries.
 My research focuses on various aspects of documentary culture, especially histories of archiving.
 For this, I work with original Arabic documents kept in various collections worldwide.
-I am currently working on my first monograph, Managing Paperwork in Mamluk Cairo.
+I have recently completed my first monograph, Managing Paperwork in Mamluk Cairo.
 Archives, Waqf, and Society, in which I examine archival practices connected to religious endowments in the final century of Mamluk rule in Egypt (fifteenth to early-sixteenth century).
 I trace the lives of documents to show how different actors – notaries, judges, emirs, and sultans – had interests in ensuring that records were preserved, were usable, and were faithful records of the properties and endowments they concerned.

 I have an ongoing project which focuses on legal documentary practices during the same period, this time through the particular lens of documents preserved by the Qaraite Jewish community of Cairo.
 Using these records, I am examining the interface between a small minority religious community and institutionalised legal, documentary, and property exchange practices.
 Through this I aim to draw non-Muslims into a wider picture of Mamluk-era documentary practices.